 Pencil lines are passively drawn again.

 The silicone index is in sync with the labial pencil line.
-At this time the convexity of the labial surface can be checked knowing the incisal 1/3 part is in the exact right position.
+At this time the convexity of the labial surface can be checked knowing the incisal third is in the exact right position.

 The next step is getting your transitional lines deflecting the light in the right way.
 The right way in this case, with an intact perfect neighboring central incisor, can be seen clearly by using the pencil on tooth number 11.
 The goal defined.
 The pencil lines tell that the restoration has to be adjusted to match.